Clement Vallandigham: Expulsion

-Vallandigham lost the 1863 Ohio gubernatorial election in a landslide to pro-Union War Democrat John Brough by a vote of 288,374 to 187,492, but his activism had left the people of Dayton divided between pro- and anti-slavery factions.
+Vallandigham lost the 1863 Ohio gubernatorial election in a landslide to the pro-Union War Democrat John Brough by a vote of 288,374 to 187,492.

 The Northwestern Confederacy

-While in Canada, sometime around March 1864, Vallandigham became a leader of the Order of the Sons of Liberty, conspiring with Jacob Thompson, and other agents of the Confederate government, to form a Northwestern Confederacy, consisting of the states of Ohio, Kentucky, Indiana, and Illinois, by overthrowing their governments.
-Vallandigham requested money for weapons from the Confederates, and refusing to handle the money himself, it was given to his associate James A. Barrett.
-Part of the Confederate plan was to liberate Confederate prisoners of war.
+In Canada, sometime around March 1864, Vallandigham became a leader of the Order of the Sons of Liberty and conspired with Jacob Thompson, and other agents of the Confederate government to form a Northwestern Confederacy, consisting of the states of Ohio, Indiana, and Illinois, by overthrowing their governments.
+Vallandigham requested money for weapons from the Confederates and refused to handle the money himself, which was given to his associate James A. Barrett.
+Part of the Confederate plan was to liberate Confederate prisoners-of-war.

-Vallandigham crossed back to the U.S. "under heavy disguise" on June 14 and gave a passionate speech at an impromptu Democratic convention in Hamilton, Ohio the next day.
-In that speech he felt it necessary to lie about his involvement in a "subversive organization" which he didn't name.
+Vallandigham crossed back to the US "under heavy disguise" on June 14 and gave a passionate speech at an impromptu Democratic convention in Hamilton, Ohio, the next day.
+In that speech, he felt it necessary to lie about his involvement in a "subversive organization" that he failed to name.

-President Lincoln was informed of his return.
-On June 24, 1864, Lincoln drafted a letter to Governor Brough and General Heintzelman stating "watch Vallandigham and others closely" and arrest them if needed.
-However, he did not send the letter, and it appears he decided to do nothing about Vallandigham's return.
-In late August, Vallandigham openly attended the 1864 Democratic National Convention in Chicago.
-He was a District Delegate for Ohio.
+Lincoln was informed of his return.
+On June 24, 1864, Lincoln drafted a letter to Governor Brough and General Samuel P. Heintzelman and stated to "watch Vallandigham and others closely" and to arrest them if necessary.
+However, he did not send the letter, and it appears that he decided to do nothing about Vallandigham's return.
+In late August, Vallandigham openly attended the 1864 Democratic National Convention in Chicago as a district delegate for Ohio.

 The reception by the convention to Vallandigham was mixed.
-Vallandigham received "vehement applause".
-At one point Vallandigham's name was called out by the audience and the response was "applause and hisses".
-There were "cheers and hisses" on another occasion when he spoke.
+Vallandigham received "vehement applause."
+At one point, Vallandigham's name was called out by the audience and the response was "applause and hisses."
+There were "cheers and hisses" on another occasion that he spoke.